bitext/rasa/README.md

 $ python -m spacy link en_core_web_md en
 ```

-### Generating training data with Bitext Varian Generation
+### Generating training data with Bitext Variant Generation

 Suppose you want to make a bot for a smart home, which is the example we have chosen for this demo.
-If we want to have our bot turn on and turn off the lights of the house, we will need training data for these two intents and of course we will want to execute these intents for different objects and in different places.
+If we wanted to have our bot turn on and turn off the lights of the house, we would need training data for these two intents with variations for different objects and places.

-Use **nlg_training.py** script to generate variants:
+Use the **nlg_training.py** script to generate variants:
 Variants for the intent **"turn-on"** and the entities: objects:[light,lamp...], places:[kitchen,bedroom...]
 ```
 python3 nlg_training.py \